alvar21/clubs_2232/README.md

-#TODO
+#TO-DOs
 1. UML - Check BCNF/4NF (Alvar)
 2. Setup Installation file (Alvar)
 3. Deployment to Server (Alvar)
+4. Update Scripts to reflect new Relations (William)
+5. Add Users Table to Data Dictionary.txt (Ian)
-4. Database Testing List - WIP (Ian and William)
+6. Database Testing List - WIP (Ian and William)
-5. Unliking clubs
-6. Showing a message for a search which returns no results
+7. Add "for dummy users, user id: firstname_lastname password: 123" to home page
-7. Membership info (i.e. last paid etc) & List Members view buttons from My Clubs view
+8. Membership info (i.e. last paid etc) & List Members view buttons from My Clubs view
-8. Add "for dummy users, user id: firstname_lastname password: 123" to home page
+9. Showing a message for a search which returns no results
+10. Unliking clubs

+#Test Check List
 ### Registration
 	- Register as a user of the system (end user registration should only be possible)
 	- Register a club with all details completed.